deep5050/knowledge-dump/OpenWRT/netifd.md

 ### 🔑 Key Features
 - **Interface Management**: netifd manages various types of network interfaces, including Ethernet, Wi-Fi, VLANs, and bridges.
-- **Dynamic Configuration**: It can dynamically apply configurations without requiring a full system restart, allowing for seamless network changes.
+- **Dynamic Configuration**: It can dynamically apply configurations** without requiring a full system restart**, allowing for seamless network changes.
 - **Hotplug Support**: netifd supports hotplug events, enabling it to react to hardware changes, such as plugging in a new network interface.
 - **State Management**: It maintains the state of network interfaces, allowing for monitoring and reporting of their status.